 The underlying investments are valued based on quoted market prices, when available, or market prices provided by recognized broker dealers.
-The liability under unitrust agreements is based on the discounted present value of future annuities due.
+The liability under unitrust agreements is based on the discounted present value of future annuities due, as estimated based on life expectancy tables.